mihaur/node-fastify-k8s/README.md

 ![GitHub Actions CI][github-action-nodejs-ci-url]
 [![Coverage Status][coveralls-badge-url]][coveralls-repo-url]

-Node.js API server/backend build with [fastify][fastify-site-url] and [MongoDB][mongodb-uri] as a database for persisting data, GitHub Actions build, esm, minimal tooling (nodemon, standard), and tap tests.
+Node.js API server/backend build with [fastify][fastify-site-url] and [MongoDB][mongodb-uri] as a database for persisting data, GitHub Actions build, minimal tooling (nodemon, standard), and tap tests.
 Can be used as a template to quickly bootstrap yor Node.js API server project.

 ## All features
 * automatic reloading using [nodemon][nodemon-url]
 * load .env to environment and validate using [fastify-env][fastify-env-url] and [dotenv][dotenv-url]
 * linting and fixing using [standard][standard-url]
 * git pre-commit hooks using [pre-commit][pre-commit-url]
-* ESM modules using [esm][esm-url]
 * unit and integration tests with coverage using [tap][tap-url]
 * continuous integration using [Github Actions CI][github-actions-url]
 * code coverage tracking using [coveralls][coveralls-url]